 It is clear that there will be a significant additional focus on the competence of those working on “buildings in scope”, but this is likely to have more general impact, in particular due to the requirements for clients to satisfy themselves that those they appoint are competent.
 This may well have the effect of driving greater uptake of EC registration as a simple route to demonstrate competence to employers and to clients.

+All those working on high rise residential buildings will be required to demonstrate and maintain competence.
+New statutory responsibilities are created for an Accountable Person who will have legal accountability for the operation of residential buildings in scope.
 BSI has published BSi Flex 8670 Built environment – Core criteria for building safety in competence frameworks – Code of practice.
-Three role specific Publicly Available Specifications (PASs) are in development, setting out competence criteria for the statutory dutyholder roles of Principal Designer, Principal Contractor and Building Safety Manager.
-These will underpin the development of competence frameworks in response to the new requirements.
+Further role specific Publicly Available Specifications (PASs) are in development, setting out competence criteria for the statutory dutyholder roles of Principal Designer, Principal Contractor.
+These will support the development of competence frameworks in response to the new requirements.

 All CIBSE members must be absolutely clear: the new BSR will be responsible not just for residential buildings over six storeys or 18m high.
 It will provide stronger oversight of the safety and performance of all buildings.